We don’t support this browser anymore.

 Consumer services companies are medium-risk in terms of ESG, and very few companies are excelling at managing them.
 That leaves plenty of opportunity for forward-thinking firms.
 The primary risk-driver is product governance.
 The impact of their products on society, labour relations and environmental concerns are also key risks to monitor.

-The company's overall management of material ESG issues is average according to Sustainalytics, with significant issues identified around the Board's quality and integrity including worries about the length of service and independence of non-executive directors.
-ESG reporting practices are not aligned with leading reporting standards and the company's environmental policy is assessed as weak.
+The Company's overall management of material ESG issues is average according to Sustainalytics.
+Significant issues regarding the Board's quality and integrity have been identified, including worries about the length of service and independence of non-executive directors.
+ESG reporting practices are not aligned with leading reporting standards, and the Company's environmental policy is assessed as weak.
 Moreover, sustainability performance targets are not incorporated in the executive compensation plan.
 In terms of responsible drinking, there is a strong code of conduct in place with evidence to suggest this is an area the chain takes very seriously.

 JD Wetherspoon key facts